 With over 160,000 sq. ft. of newly renovated research and innovation space, we are pursuing new high-impact opportunities in pediatric genomic and precision medicine, anchored by our Center for Genetic Medicine Research and our Rare Disease Institute.
 The campus has significant space for expansion, giving us the runway to rapidly pursue the most promising research directions.

-A critical component of success is the co-location of Children’s National research with key partners and incubator space.
-Our location near the National Institutes of Health and other relevant federal agencies is an important asset.
+A critical component of success is the co-location of Children’s National research with key partners and incubator space, such as JLABS @ Washington, DC.
+This creates the broader ecosystem on-site for innovations such as new drugs, medical devices, precision diagnostics and health technologies.
+Our location near the National Institutes of Health, the U.S. Food and Drug Administration and other relevant federal agencies is an important asset.

 How You Can Help

-Stay informed by signing up for Children’s National Research and Innovation Campus Updates.
+Stay informed by signing up for Children’s National Research & Innovation Campus Updates.

 Pediatric Pandemic Network at the Research & Innovation Campus

 A group of children's hospitals from across the country will coordinate on the response to future pandemics and other disasters through a $29 million grant from the Health Resources and Services Administration.

 Watch the video